If you love pizza, naan bread and big, bold flavours, this chicken and paneer naan pizza is going to be right up your street.

 Variations

-- Vegetarian version: Skip the chicken and double up on paneer or add roasted red peppers.
+- Skip the chicken and double up on paneer or add roasted red peppers for a vegetarian version.

-- Chutney twist: Replace the tomato sauce with mango chutney for a sweet-spicy version.
+- Replace the tomato sauce with mango chutney for a sweet-spicy version.

-- Add heat: Sprinkle with chilli flakes or drizzle with sriracha before serving.
+- For more heat, sprinkle with chilli flakes or drizzle with sriracha before serving.

 Storage & Reheating